-The road to a new urban mobility era – new governance models to enhance the deployment of policy-responsive innovative mobility solutions in cities
+Transition to a new era: enhancing the deployment of innovative mobility solutions in cities.

 Urban mobility is going through a paradigm shift with innovative, multiple and sometimes disruptive mobility services, solutions and technologies entering cities at a very fast pace and all at the same time.
 While cities need to provide the right framework conditions and regulations, the private sector should make sure to deliver policy-responsive mobility solutions that help to resolve societal challenges and comply with local mobility policy goals rather than undermine them.

 The session will address both the challenges and opportunities of disruptive technologies in urban areas, such as new urban road vehicles (e.g. e-scooters), new mobility services (e.g. MaaS), drones/air vehicles for city services (e.g. logistics, emergency, future people’s transport), digitalisation and data driven models, automation, and common issues and concerns that cut across them all.

 Organiser and Moderator:

 Karen Vancluysen, Secretary General, ERTRAC View bio

 Philippe Crist, Advisor Innovation & Foresight, International Transport Forum at the OECD View bio